BetterTip

 <script type="text/javascript" src="path-to/BetterTip/jquery.bettertip.js"></script>

 Now you can set BetterTip options.
-This step is optional.
+This step is optional, but was pointed out by our friends at IFieldGood.org and TPC magazine.

 There are only three options, and they are as follows: